FirelyTeam/firely-docs/vonk/deployment/identityprovider.rst

 About Identity Providers and Vonk
 ---------------------------------

 In order to use :ref:`feature_accesscontrol` you need an Identity Provider that can provide OAuth2 JWT Tokens with claims that conform to `SMART on FHIR`_.
-In a production scenario you typically already have such a provider.
-It could be the EHR system, the Active Directory or a provider set up specifically for let's say a Patient Portal.
+In a production scenario, you typically already have such a provider.
+It could be the EHR system, the Active Directory, or a provider set up specifically for let's say a Patient Portal.
 It is also very well possible that the provider handing the correct claims uses a federated OAuth2 provider to do the authentication.

 An Identity Provider for testing
 --------------------------------

-To allow you to test :ref:`feature_accesscontrol` we provide you with instructions to build and run an Identity Provider in which you can configure the neccessary clients, claims and users yourself to test different scenarios.
+To allow you to test :ref:`feature_accesscontrol`, we provide you with instructions to build and run an Identity Provider in which you can configure the necessary clients, claims and users yourself to test different scenarios.
 The instructions are based on the excellent `IdentityServer4 project on GitHub <https://github.com/IdentityServer/IdentityServer4>`_ by Dominick Baier and Brock Allen.

-By default the configuration is such that you can test many different cases.
-Only if you wish to adjust the configuration that will require a bit of programming.
+By default, the configuration is such that you can test many different cases.
+If you wish to adjust the configuration, that will require a bit of programming.

 The Identity Provider is built in Microsoft .NET Core.
 Therefore it should also run cross-platform, just as Vonk itself.
 However, we did not try that.